 There is something to be said for staying humble.
 A lot, actually.

-While the ego may have a role to play in the success formula, there is a thin line between healthy ego (confidence) and unhealthy ego (cocky).
+While the ego may have a role to play in the success formula, there is a thin line between a healthy ego (confidence) and an unhealthy ego (cocky).
 Rest assured that if you cross that line, failure will put that ego right back in its place.

 We know that people can easily get cocky.
 Too many wins in a row and you start to think your shit doesn’t stink (trust me, it does).
 And without humility in your life, you lose important parts of your humanity (like the ability to be empathetic).

 Too much ego isn’t sexy.